HIV vaccine candidate induces immune response in early clinical trial: 'An important step forward' - KTVZ

 A ‘key question’

-An HIV vaccine will likely need to elicit these broadly neutralizing antibodies or bnAbs, “which are able to recognize globally diverse HIV strains and can prevent HIV infection.
+An HIV vaccine will probably need to elicit these broadly neutralizing antibodies, or bnAbs, “which are able to recognize globally diverse HIV strains and can prevent HIV infection.
 However, triggering bnAbs by vaccination has proven impossible so far.
-A key challenge is that bnAbs rarely develop, even during infection,” Penny Moore, of the University of the Witwatersrand and the National Institute for Communicable Diseases in South Africa, wrote in an editorial that published alongside the new study.
+A key challenge is that bnAbs rarely develop, even during infection,” Penny Moore, of the University of the Witwatersrand and the National Institute for Communicable Diseases in South Africa, wrote in an editorial published alongside the new study.

+A “key question” that still needs to be answered is how long the elicited antibodies from the first immunization can last.

-Last year, more than 38 million people were living with HIV or AIDS across the globe.
-Currently, there are more than 20 HIV vaccine clinical trials that are ongoing around the world, according to the International AIDS Vaccine Initiative.
+Last year, more than 38 million people were living with HIV or AIDS around the globe.
+More than 20 HIV vaccine clinical trials are ongoing around the world, according to the International AIDS Vaccine Initiative.

 Many people in the United States have turned to daily HIV-prevention pills or frequent injections, known as PrEP, to reduce their risk of infection.

-“It’s a daily pill, or it’s a painful shot.
-It’s a shot that is uncomfortable at best that you have to get several times a year,” Schacker, of the Unversity of Minnesota, said about PrEP.
+“It’s a daily pill or it’s a painful shot.
+It’s a shot that is uncomfortable at best that you have to get several times a year,” Schacker said of PrEP.

 But having an HIV vaccine available would make protection against the virus more accessible, he said.
 “If you can give a vaccine, you’re going to reach more people and provide, if you have an effective vaccine, more and better coverage to reduce the probability of transmission if you’re exposed.”